gregjasonroberts/IBM-Capstone-K-meansClustering/README.md

 ## Business Problem:

-A fast growing client has recongized the need to expand to other large metro areas and after internally reviewing the demographics with a segment of the largest cities in the country, have chosen Chicago and Philadelphia for the current review stage.
+A fast growing client has recongized the need to expand to other large metro areas and after internally reviewing the demographics with a segment of the largest cities in the country, have chosen Chicago and Washington, DC for the current review stage.
 Due to the growing populations and high percentage of two-parent household working families, these cities were highilighted for closer inspection.
 In particular, neighborhoods in these large hubs that shown a successful level of market penetration and competitor saturation.
 It is these neighborhoods that will reflect not only a substantial customer base to grow with, but a high likelihood of available labor as well.

 ## Problem Statement:

 The data science team will provide data and insight on the more desirable neighborhoods to target by implemnting the following data sets and techniques:

-- Part 1:
+- Part 1:  Data summarizing top 20 U.S. city demographics for labor popluation and household size.

+The U.S. Census Bureau datasets were included using the Census.gov API.
+These datasets were used to explore which cities were target rich environments for childcare services and warranted further inspection of surrounding neighborhoods.
+The preliminary findings indicated that Chicago and Washington, DC satisfied our clients requirements for a growing populus, both parents in the workforce with children below the age of 6.
+Further review of the surrounding neighborhoods should yield areas with higher levels of competitor saturation  indicating sufficient opportunity for growth and potential labor.

+- Part 2:  Neighborhood demographics that will indicate favorable environments for deployment.

+After circling Chicago and DC for closer review, web scraping technques were employed to create datasets from the respective neighborhood on Wikipedia websites.
+Check out the detail behind those datasets with [documentation](https://help.github.com/categories/github-pages-basics/)